vokter/vokter/README.md

 - [Caveats](#caveats)
 - [License](#license)

-Argus is a high-performance, scalable web service that provides web-page monitoring, triggering notifications when specified keywords were either added or removed from a web document.
-It supports multi-language parsing and supports reading the most popular web document formats like HTML, JSON, XML, Plain-text and other variations of these.

-This service implements a information retrieval system that fetches, indexes and performs queries over web documents on a periodic basis.
-Difference detection is implemented by comparing occurrences between two snapshots of the same document.

 # Getting Started

 ## Installation

 Argus uses the Publish/Subscribe model, where <u>**an additional Client web service with a REST API must be implemented to request and consume Argus web service**</u>.
-This allows for an asynchronous operation, where the client does not have to lock its threads while waiting for page changes notifications nor implement a busy-waiting condition checking of Argus status.
+This allows for an asynchronous operation, where the client does not have to lock its operations while waiting for page changes nor implement a busy-waiting condition checking of Argus status.

 Once you have a client web service running, follow the steps below: